MegaSuper1/portfolio_DataEngineer/README.md

 ## 🔍 Featured Projects

-### 📊 SAP Datasphere Migration – Proof of Concept
+### 📊 SAP Datasphere Cloud Migration
-**Tools:** SAP Datasphere, SAP HANA, Power BI
+**Tools:** SAP Datasphere, SAP HANA, SAP BODS
-**Skills:** Cloud architecture, data model replication, SQL tuning
+**Skills:** Cloud architecture, data pipelines, data model replication, SQL tuning
-Co-led a proof-of-concept to validate SAP Datasphere as a future-state platform.
-Focused on replicating semantic models, validating Power BI compatibility, and performance benchmarking.
+Co-led project to migrate enterprise data from on-premise SAP Hana to SAP Datasphere cloud platform.
+Success defined as not merely replacing what was available in the legacy environment, but also enhancing our enterprise BI data analytics and landscape.
 **Impact:** Laid the foundation for full migration strategy and enabled cross-functional model reuse.

 ---